standard-for-public-code/standard-for-public-code/criteria/require-review.md

 ## Why this is important

 * Increases codebase quality.
-* Reduces security as well as operational risks.
+* Reduces security risks as well as operational risks.
 * Creates a culture of making every contribution great.
 * Catches the most obvious mistakes that could happen.
 * Gives contributors the security that their contributions are only accepted if they really add value.